On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Illustration of the limitation of the PPLS model proposed by

-Now, we present results from two simulation studies aimed to illustrate the limitations of the original PPLS model, and, more precisely, to illustrate the behavior of the estimates for $W$ and $C$ returned by the EM algorithm devised by \cite{elBouhaddani17} under the original PPLS model, depending on whether this model is correctly specified or not.
+Now, we present results from two simulation studies aimed to illustrate the limitations of the PPLS model of \cite{elBouhaddani17} (see Equation \eqref{Eq:initial_PPLS_model}).
+More precisely, our objective is to illustrate the behavior of the estimates for $W$ and $C$ returned by the EM algorithm devised by \cite{elBouhaddani17} under the original PPLS model, depending on whether this model is correctly specified or not.
 For comparison, we further considered estimates returned by the standard (non-probabilistic) PLS-SVD, and the standard PCA (successively applied on the ``$x$ and $y$ parts'' of the data).
 The PLS-W2A, which is another symmetrical PLS method that we briefly described in the Introduction (see \cite{Wegelin00, Wold85, overviewPLSRosipal06} for more details), was originally considered too.
-As expected, estimates returned by the PLS-W2A and PLS-SVD methods were very similar under the original PPLS model (because ${\rm Var} (x W)$ and ${\rm Var}(y C) $ are diagonal under the original PPLS model) , but as they were in the second simulation study too, we finally decided to omit their presentation here.
+As expected, estimates returned by the PLS-W2A and PLS-SVD methods were very similar under the original PPLS model (because ${\rm Var} (x W)$ and ${\rm Var}(y C) $ are diagonal under the original PPLS model).
+But, as they were very similar in the second simulation study too, we finally decided to omit the presentation of the results from PLS-W2A.